Overfitting: Machine learning

 Figure 4.
 Overfitting/overtraining in supervised learning (e.g., a neural network).
 Training error is shown in blue, and validation error in red, both as a function of the number of training cycles.
 If the validation error increases (positive slope) while the training error steadily decreases (negative slope), then a situation of overfitting may have occurred.
 The best predictive and fitted model would be where the validation error has its global minimum.

 Usually, a learning algorithm is trained using some set of "training data": exemplary situations for which the desired output is known.
 The goal is that the algorithm will also perform well on predicting the output when fed "validation data" that was not encountered during its training.

-Overfitting is the use of models or procedures that violate Occam's razor, for example by including more adjustable parameters than are ultimately optimal, or by using a more complicated approach than is ultimately optimal.
+The term overfitting has been used in machine learning at least since 1980's to describe models or procedures that violate Occam's razor, for example by including more adjustable parameters than are ultimately optimal, or by using a more complicated approach than is ultimately optimal.
 For an example where there are too many adjustable parameters, consider a dataset where training data for y can be adequately predicted by a linear function of two independent variables.
 Such a function requires only three parameters (the intercept and two slopes).
 Replacing this simple function with a new, more complex quadratic function, or with a new, more complex linear function on more than two independent variables, carries a risk: Occam's razor implies that any given complex function is a priori less probable than any given simple function.
 If the new, more complicated function is selected instead of the simple function, and if there was not a large enough gain in training data fit to offset the complexity increase, then the new complex function "overfits" the data and the complex overfitted function will likely perform worse than the simpler function on validation data outside the training dataset, even though the complex function performed as well, or perhaps even better, on the training dataset.